User Experience and Mobile Responsive Web Design

 Also, remember earlier when we were talking about mobile optimised websites?
 The growing number of mobile users in encouraging search engines to favour sites that are great for website users.
 Just another reason to not neglect different devices during your sites development.

-If you didn’t notice while reading this post, every point comes back to things being the best they can for your customers.
-Ultimately, the things that are doing to be the best for your customers are the things are going to be the best for you too.
+If you didn't notice while reading this post, every point comes back to making everything the best it can for your customers.
+Ultimately, the things that will be the best for your customers are the things are going to be the best for you too.